-The Cypress CY14C101I/CY14B101I/CY14E101I combines a 1-Mbit nvSRAM^[2] with a full-featured RTC in a monolithic integrated circuit with serial I2C interface.
+The Cypress CY14C101I/CY14B101I/CY14E101I combines a 1-Mbit nvSRAM[2] with a full-featured RTC in a monolithic integrated circuit with serial IC interface.
 The memory is organized as 128 K words of 8 bits each.
 The embedded nonvolatile elements incorporate the QuantumTrap technology, creating the world's most reliable nonvolatile memory.
-The SRAM provides infinite read and write cycles, while the QuantumTrap cells provide highly reliable nonvolatile storage of data.
-Data transfers from SRAM to the nonvolatile elements (STORE operation) take place automatically at power-down.
+The SRAM provides infinite read and write cycles, while the QuantumTrap cells provide highly reliable nonvolatile elements (STORE operation) take place automatically at power-down.
 On power-up, data is restored to the SRAM from the nonvolatile memory (RECALL operation).
-The STORE and RECALL operations can also be initiated by the user through I2C commands.
+The STORE and RECALL operations can also be initiated by the user through IC commands.